 The year-round programs concentrate on out of school youth, serving 16-21 year olds that have not completed high school.
 School completion, education and career planning, job search assistance, work-based experience, and support services are available.

 The Scott County Summer Youth Program serves low income and targeted youth that are 14-24 years old.
 During the summer, basic academic skills can be improved while earning school credit.
 The Summer Program offers community service jobs in which a young worker can get applied work-based learning while earning a paycheck.
-Applications for the Summer Program are available in school guidance offices around April 15, 2013.

 Finding a new job can be stressful or overwhelming.
 Many workers who lose a job through no fault of their own need some help returning to work.
 The Minnesota Dislocated Worker Program offers free services to help eligible individuals that are 18 years of age and older find suitable reemployment.
 Services are tailored to address individual needs and goals for employment.
 You may be eligible for this program if you are out of work through no fault of your own, eligible for Unemployment Insurance, and unlikely to return to your previous occupation or industry.